-All St. Joe's staff receive basic training regarding CPR and First Aid.
-Staff are also offered and encouraged to attend on-site training for certification in CPR and First Aid as well.
-Typically, more than 90% of our staff are certified in CPR and First Aid.
+All CDC staff receive basic training regarding CPR and First Aid.
+Staff are encouraged to attend onsite training for certification in CPR and First Aid, as well.
+Our goal is for 80% of our staff to be certified in CPR and First Aid.

 In the event that a child becomes seriously ill or injured while in the center's care, Emergency Medical Services (EMS) will be contacted in addition to the child's family.
 If EMS feels that the child requires a hospital visit and the family is unable to be reached or cannot arrive in a short period of time, a staff member will accompany the child to the hospital.
-Staff will share the family's preferred hospital with EMS staff, however, there are times when EMS staff will insist on a different hospital due to the nature of the illness or injury.
-In these circumstances, if the family is not present, our staff will defer to the EMS staff for this decision.
+Staff will share the family's preferred hospital with EMS staff; however, EMS reserves the right to transport the child to the facility they deem most appropriate for the emergency.